Computer Science

 Computer Science A Level

+Computer Science is a challenging and fast-paced subject which considers the way that technology transforms our lives in an increasingly digital world.
 It has computational thinking at its core, which encourages us to take a complex problem and develop possible solutions using decomposition, abstraction, logical thinking, and algorithms.
+Computer Science is also a creative subject that involves the innovative thinking and development of ideas through coding.

 What does the course involve?